CLSherrod/clsherrod.github.io/_posts/2017-05-24-living-on-a-dollar-a-day.md

 date: 2017-05-24
 published: true
 categories:
-- Essays
+  - Lifestyle & Travel
 tags:
   - mindset
-permalink: "/living-on-a-dollar-a-day/"
+permalink: /living-on-a-dollar-a-day/
 ---
 Staying in Mexico for awhile has shown me what poverty really looks like.